ScottLogic/blog/_posts/2025-04-03-automated-iam-policy-simulator-testing.md

 ]
 ~~~

-We can see that `GetObject` is allowed, and the start and end characters of the statement in the role policy json string that awards the allow are indicated; as we've fetched the policy we can use this information to show the relevant sections to aid in debugging (as you get in the simulator console). `PutObject` is an implicit deny, so there are no matching statements to show here as neither allow or deny policy statements are in effect. `DeleteObject` is explicitly denied, and the matched statements indicate both the deny in the resource policy and the allow in the role policy.
+We can see that `GetObject` is allowed, and the start and end characters of the statement in the role policy json string that awards the allow are indicated; as we've fetched the policy we can use this information to show the relevant sections to aid in debugging (as you get in the simulator console). `PutObject` is an implicit deny as neither the role nor bucket policy grant it, so there are no `MatchedStatements` to show as no statements are in effect. `DeleteObject` is explicitly denied, and the matched statements indicate both the `DenyTimDelete` statement in the resource policy, and the allow in the role policy.

-If we change the `aws:SecureTransport` context value to `false`, then the `DenyInsecureTransport` section of the bucket policy kicks in and `GetObject` is also now explicitly denied.
+If we change the `aws:SecureTransport` context value to `false`, then the `DenyInsecureTransport` statement of the bucket policy kicks in and `GetObject` is now explicitly denied, with the character indexes of this statement indicated.

 ~~~json
 {